isra-fel/azure-powershell/src/HanaOnAzure/docs/New-AzSapMonitor.md

 Accept wildcard characters: False
 ```

-### -LogAnalyticsWorkspaceId
+### -LogAnalyticsWorkspaceResourceId
-The workspace ID of the log analytics workspace to be used for monitoring
+The ARM ID of the Log Analytics Workspace that is used for monitoring

 ```yaml
 Type: System.String